 Healthy eating

-This data shows the proportion of the population who report that they eat the recommended 5 portions of fruit and vegetables on a usual day.
+This data shows the percentage of respondents aged 16 and over who reported they had eaten 5 or more portions of fruit and vegetables on the previous day.

 In England, two thirds of adults are overweight or obese.
 Poor diet and obesity are leading causes of premature death and mortality and are associated with a wide range of diseases including cardiovascular disease and some cancers, which can have a significant impact on an individual’s physical and mental health and wellbeing.

-An indicator of healthy eating is the proportion of adults who report that they eat 5 portions of fruit and vegetables on a usual day.
+This is a new indicator for healthy eating and is the proportion of adults who reported that they ate 5 or more portions of fruit and vegetables on the previous day.

-The latest data, from 2019-20, suggests that 58.4% of adults in Buckinghamshire eat the recommended ‘5 a day’.
-Comparative data in the same timeframe suggests that the proportion of adults eating 5 a day in the South East is similar to the rates in Buckinghamshire, at 58.3%.
-However, a slightly lower proportion of adults in England eat enough fruit and vegetables, at 55.4% in 2019-20.
+The latest data, from 2022/23, suggests that 28.7% of adults in Buckinghamshire eat the recommended ‘5 a day’.
+Comparative data in the same timeframe suggests that the proportion of adults eating 5 a day in the South East is higher than the rates in Buckinghamshire, at 33.2%.
+A similar proportion of adults in England eat enough fruit and vegetables, at 31.0% in 2022/23.

 Healthy Eating